Skateside/pocket-grimoire-2/README.md

 - Mark players who nominated / were nominated.
     - https://github.com/Skateside/pocket-grimoire/issues/106
 - The ability to share the current state of the grimoire for a co-ST?
-- The ability to add custom translations, allowing all languages to be supported.